Matthew Falcomata

 Professional services, legal, accounting, and advisory teams

 AI can help when it is attached to a reviewed workflow.
 It can draft client reminders, summarise long email threads, or turn intake answers into a checklist.
-It should not quietly make professional judgements, change client files, or send sensitive advice without review.
+It should not quietly make professional judgements, change client files, or send sensitive advice without review where the risk is real.

-For more detailed vertical context, see the page on AI for professional services.
+For more detailed vertical context, see the page on AI for accountants or AI for professional services.

 Creative, agency, and project-based teams

-AI can help organise admin around these areas, but it should not replace legal, safety, or professional advice.
+Victorian businesses may also deal with local obligations, safety processes, disputes, contracts, or client rights.
+AI can help organise the admin around those areas, but it should not replace legal, safety, or professional advice.
 It can collect supporting documents, draft a checklist, summarise correspondence, or prepare a reviewed internal note.
-Anything involving safety, employment, disputes, contracts, or client rights stays under human review.

 Work with an AI consultant for your Melbourne business